retrostyle/sandbox/README.md

 - Gradle<br/>
 `gradle clean war`

-copy the generated .war in /target or /build to your autodeploy directory to your running Application Server.
+copy your generated .war from /target or /build into your autodeploy directory from the running Application Server.

 Now you can run the Servlet under: